Azure/ResourceModules/docs/wiki/PipelinesDesign.md

 ### Removal

 The removal phase is strongly coupled with the previous deployment phase.
 Fundamentally, we want to remove any test-deployed resource after its test concluded.
 If we would not, we would generate unnecessary costs and may temper with any subsequent test.
+Some resources may require a dedicated logic to be removed.
+This logic should be stored alongside the generally utilized removal script in the `.utilities/pipelines/resourceRemoval` folder and be referenced by the corresponding module pipeline.

 > **Note:** At the time of this writing, resources to be removed are identified using Azure tags.
 This means, at deployment time, a specific tag is applied to the resources which is then picked up by the removal phase to remove the same.
 However, while this solution works for most modules, it does not for all.
 The main reasons why it would fail are:
 > - Lack of 'Tag' support